-- 3.1 Frauds involving Rs.
-1 lakh and above - 3.1.1 Fraud reports should be submitted in all cases of fraud of Rs.
-1 lakh and above perpetrated through misrepresentation, breach of trust, manipulation of books of account, fraudulent encashment of instruments like cheques, drafts and bills of exchange, unauthorised handling of securities charged to the bank, misfeasance, embezzlement, misappropriation of funds, conversion of property, cheating, shortages, irregularities, etc. - 3.1.2 Fraud reports should also be submitted in cases where central investigating agencies have initiated criminal proceedings suo motto and/or where the Reserve Bank has directed that they be reported as frauds. - 3.1.3 Banks may also report frauds perpetrated in their subsidiaries and affiliates/joint ventures.
+3.1 Frauds involving Rs.
+1 lakh and above

+- 3.1.1 Fraud reports should be submitted in all cases of fraud of Rs.
+1 lakh and above perpetrated through misrepresentation, breach of trust, manipulation of books of account, fraudulent encashment of instruments like cheques, drafts and bills of exchange, unauthorised handling of securities charged to the bank, misfeasance, embezzlement, misappropriation of funds, conversion of property, cheating, shortages, irregularities, etc. - 3.1.2 Fraud reports should also be submitted in cases where central investigating agencies have initiated criminal proceedings suo motto and/or where the Reserve Bank has directed that such cases be reported as frauds. - 3.1.3 Banks may also report frauds perpetrated in their subsidiaries and affiliates/joint ventures in FMR -1 format in hard copy only.
 Such frauds should, however, not be included in the report on outstanding frauds and the quarterly progress reports referred to in paragraph 4 below.

-3.1.4 The fraud reports in soft copy format involving all categories of frauds and hard copy format involving frauds of Rs.
-5 lakh and above should be sent to the Central Office (CO) as also the concerned Regional Office of RBI, Department of Banking Supervision, under whose jurisdiction the Head Office of the bank falls, in the format given in FMR - 1, within three weeks from the date of detection.
-However, fraud reports in hard copy format involving frauds of Rs.
-1.00 lakh and above and less than Rs.
-5.00 lakh should be sent to the concerned Regional Office of RBI, Department of Banking Supervision only.
+Such frauds will not be entered in the FRMS package at any stage. - 3.1.4 Soft copy of the reports on frauds in FMR formats in respect of fraud cases involving amount of Rs.
+1.00 lakh and above should be submitted to the Central Office of the Department of Banking Supervision (DBS) Fraud Monitoring Cell as well as to Regional Office (RO) of DBS/FCMD under whose jurisdiction the Head office of the bank falls within three weeks of detection of fraud.
+Reporting of fraud cases in hard copies to RBI will be as under:- a) Fraud cases involving an amount more than Rs.
+1 lakh and upto Rs.
+50 lakh